The fat times are over.

 Go to a Developers Conference.
 Go to an Autonomous Meetup and you'll be so fired up that you'll think: "Oh great, I'll have to look into that.
 What exactly does this mean?
 Yes, I'll have a look at that now, I'd like to go deeper: Where is there training?"

-Another important element is that we have principals.
+Another important elementisthat we have principals.
 They are our senior technical experts and they also have a training mandate.
 They not only promote their topics, but also anchor them in the organization and provide internal training.

-I hear two basic tendencies in your work to promote learning: One is social learning: you actually learn the fastest from each other, at the congress, from other colleagues, from the principal.
-The second is “discovery”: that you discover things, open a door and see what’s behind it.
-In other words, triggering this curiosity in people and creating motivation.
+I hear two basic trends in your approach to promoting learning: One is social learning: you actually learn the fastest from each other, at the congress, from other specialist colleagues, from the principal.
+The second is "discovery": that you discover things, open a door and see what's behind it.
+So you trigger this curiosity in people and create motivation.

 Yes, that fits quite well.